Copyright Statement

 Tayport: Disused pile light: | ||

-pile structure 16m.
-On the same line as M028, and presumably marks point where
+on white wooden shed, the whole supported on pile structure, overall 16m.
+On the same line as M028,

 Lantern on signal-box